nfweb/nf-guidelines/urls.md

 Examples: ```mail.nightfever.org```, ```auth.nightfever.org```, ```cdn.nightfever.org```, ```shop.nightfever.org```

 ##Regions
-It is to be determined if pages for specific regions (e.g. countries) should get their own subdomains or live in the main domain.
+Pages for specific regions (e.g. countries) should not get their own subdomains but live in the main scope.

-Subdomains for specific regions are derived from their country code as defined by ISO 3166-1 [List on Wikipedia](http://en.wikipedia.org/wiki/ISO_3166-1)
+Region identifiers are derived from their country code as defined by ISO 3166-1 [List on Wikipedia](http://en.wikipedia.org/wiki/ISO_3166-1)

-Examples: ```de.nightfever.org``` (two-letter), ```ger.nightfever.org``` (three-letter)

 #Query Paths
 The first component of a path defines the language, in which the requested page is to be dispayed.

-Unclear: The language identifier may be omitted for the default language of a requested page/site (this includes single-language pages).
+The language identifier may be omitted if the default language of a site is by far the most important one (this includes single-language pages).

 The other components of a path specify the requested page and its content.